roc-streaming/roc-toolkit/docs/sphinx/building/dependencies.rst

 .. warning::

    If you use CppUTest 3.4 or earlier, build it with ``--disable-memory-leak-detection`` option.
-It's leak detection breaks our code.
+This leak detection breaks our code.
 Note that we support building with clang sanitizers which include LeakSanitizer.